Understanding Pregnancy in Body

 And the only 100% foolproof way to avoid sexually transmitted infections is not to have sex!

 Maybe a condom burst, came off, or you got carried away and forgot to use one.

-In this case, see your doctor or local pharmacist straight away.
+In this case, see your doctor or local chemist straight away.
+Some supermarkets have pharmacies inside, and there's lots of high street chemists you can go to as well.
 They may be able to give you emergency contraception that will stop you getting pregnant.

 Emergency contraception can work up to 72 hours after you have had sex, but the sooner you get it the more likely it is to work.

 They can also arrange tests to make sure you haven't caught a sexually transmitted infection.